Asset Accounts

 Step 6: Integration with balance sheets and other accounts

-The final step in the compilation procedure is integrating asset accounts with national balance sheets and with other ocean accounts.
+The final step is integrating asset accounts with national balance sheets and with other ocean accounts.
 The balance sheet presents the stock of all assets (produced assets, non-produced natural assets, ecosystem assets, financial assets) and liabilities at a single point in time, enabling calculation of net worth[23].
 Changes in net worth during the accounting period are explained by saving, capital transfers, and holding gains/losses recorded in the revaluation account.

 For ocean accounting, integration ensures that: